aws-cloudformation/aws-cloudformation-resource-providers-lookoutvision/aws-lookoutvision-project/docs/README.md

 #### ProjectName

-A name for the Amazon Lookout for Vision project
+The name of the Amazon Lookout for Vision project

 _Required_: Yes